Hardware & Esport: The Winning Combo

 Esports, a vector for the democratization of hardware

-Hardware, an ally of choice for professional gamers
+Hardware, a key ally for professional gamers

 Processor